bowen0701/docker-scala-spark-ml-zeppelin/README.md

 scalaVersion := "2.12.6"

-organization := "com"
+organization := "org"
 ```

-Note for organization I used a general word "com", which could be our comapany, org or team name, which has the same purpose as "com" in nested directories `src/main/scala/com`.
+Note for organization I used a general word "org", which serves the same purpose as "org" in nested directories `src/main/scala/org`.

 ### Start sbt Shell